pytorch/torchtune/docs/source/examples/qlora_finetune.rst

       # and add to the original model's outputs
       return frozen_out + (self.alpha / self.rank) * lora_out

-As mentioned above, torchtune takes a dependency on `TorchAO library <https://github.com/pytorch-labs/ao>`_ for some of the core components required for QLoRA.
+As mentioned above, torchtune takes a dependency on `torchao library <https://github.com/pytorch-labs/ao>`_ for some of the core components required for QLoRA.
 This includes the
 ``NF4Tensor``, as well as helpful utilities including ``to_nf4`` and ``linear_nf4``.

 The key changes on top of the LoRA layer are the usage of the ``to_nf4`` and ``linear_nf4`` APIs.